This roadmap is under construction!

 Current Reforms & Tools to Fight for Them

 Ensuring high quality working conditions starts with ensuring strong wage and benefits standards (see also Wages and Benefits).
 Cities can institute a living wage, in the example of cities such as Los Angeles, San Francisco, Sacramento, and Minneapolis, to name just a few.
 The UC Berkeley Labor Center has produced a guide to the data and methods necessary to calculate the impact of a living wage law on workers, community, and businesses.
 Living wage laws are also important tools for establishing benefits standards.
-ProGov21 has numerous examples of living wage laws that also include health and benefit standards, including Los Angeles, Chicago, Jersey City, New York City, and Seattle, as well as a ballot inniative from Denver.
+ProGov21 has numerous examples of living wage laws that also include health and benefit standards, including Los Angeles, Chicago, Jersey City, New York City, and Seattle.
 We also have policy guides and research from the SiX Action Network and the Bell Policy Center.

 An important new policy avenue for including local job quality is ensuring fair and predictable scheduling.
 This San Francisco ordinance establishes protections for workers who are also caregivers and creates a right to scheduling flexibility for caregiving activities.
 Municipalities can also protect workers from arbitrary job loss caused by changes in contractors or ownership through local laws like the Los Angeles supermarket worker retention ordinance.

 Cities and counties in states unable to pass a local minimum wage due to preemption can use local government procurement to raise job quality by ensuring that local government spending only goes to firms that pay a living wage.
 Examples of responsible contracting laws come from Philadelphia, Milwaukee, and Portland, OR.
 This overview from the National Employment Law Project and this report from the Center for American Progress illustrate both the local authority and local benefit to responsible local contracting.